 WHY TIME MANAGEMENT SKILLS ARE IMPORTANT FOR STUDENTS

 Why are time management skills essential for students?
-The freedom as well as the academic and non-academic range of activities at college is a lot.
-It is essential to know that whoever fails to plan simply plans to fail.
+The freedom, as well as the academic and non-academic range of activities at college, is a lot.
+It is essential to know that whoever fails to plan plans to fail.
 Hence the need to develop good time management skills.

 Here are five (5) reasons why time management skills are essential for students

 1. You get to do more in less time.

 Proper time management skills allow you to accomplish more within a shorter period, and the reason is quite simple.

 Once you have dedicated time to accomplish a specific task, you become more focused, as it would seem like a personal challenge.
 Who would not love to outdo themselves?
 I know that I certainly would.

 2. Proper time management for students allows you to free up time to catch your breath.